UAF Music Student Handbook

 The jury serves as a final examination for applied music study.
 Failure to take the jury examination is justification for failure of the course.

-Criteria for letter grading of the jury examinations can be found on the Jury Examination Form for each individual discipline: brass, woodwind, strings, percussion and voice.
+Criteria for letter grading of the jury examinations can be found on the Jury Examination Form for each individual discipline: brass, woodwind, strings, piano, percussion and voice.

 The private instructor is allowed to raise or lower the jury grade by one letter grade.
 Adjustments of more than one letter grade must be approved by the Department Chair.